MonikaRavi/Filter-Pictures/README.md

 # Filter-Pictures

-Code to upload a picture and apply filters like Gray Scale, Red Hue, Rainbow
+Code to upload a picture and apply filters like Gray Scale, Red Hue, Rainbow!

 # Programming Languages